30 Sights in Málaga, Spain (with Map and Images)

 Wikipedia: Málaga Cathedral (EN), Website, Url

-The monument to Torrijos is an obelisk erected in honor of José María de Torrijos and Uriarte in the Plaza de la Merced in the city of Malaga, Spain.
-Designed by the municipal architect Rafael Mitjana and Ardison, it is considered the most important and characteristic urban monument of Malaga from the XlX century.
+The Torrijos Monument is an obelisk erected in honor of José María de Torrijos y Uriarte in the Plaza de la Merced in the city of Malaga, Spain.
+Designed by the municipal architect Rafael Mitjana y Ardison, it is considered to be the most important and characteristic urban civil monument of Malaga in the 19th century.

 Wikipedia: Monumento a Torrijos (ES)